do what you love Page 1 of 82

 Beth Xx

 PS Did you know The Calm Christmas Podcast is back?
-Episode 1 went live today – you can hear it on iTunes/Spotify etc or via its new Substack home at calmchristmas.substack.com.
+You can hear it on iTunes/Spotify etc or via its new Substack home at calmchristmas.substack.com.

-A glimpse of my new book KOKORO 心: Japanese wisdom for a life well lived… and something special for you when you pre-order this sequel to WABI SABI
+A glimpse of my new book KOKORO 心: Japanese wisdom for a life well lived

 Tip your ear to the sky and you’ll hear echoes of ancestral birdsong telling the story of a slain emperor, a fleeing prince and a mystical three-legged crow, a yatagarasu, guiding him to safety.
 Follow the whispers of the wind and you’ll discover that the tomb atop this mountain venerates that prince, who remained in this forest and gave his life to mountain worship, as the crow gave its name to the land.